nuclio/nuclio/docs/k8s/private-docker-registries.md

 ```

 ## Using External Private Registries (e.g. quay, ECR, GCR)
 If you already have a private registry set up, nuclio is more than happy to push and pull images there.
+However, there are two crucial things that are (currently) out of the scope of nuclio:

-However, authentication to said registries is out of the scope of nuclio - you need to make sure that the docker client underneath `nuctl` and `playground` is already logged in (it goes without saying that your kubelets also need to be authenticated).
+1. Authentication to said registries - you need to make sure that the docker client underneath `nuctl` and `playground` is already logged in (it goes without saying that your kubelets also need to be authenticated)
+2. In AWS ECR you need to create a repository for each function you create - this is not done automatically.
+In the future, nuclio can be made aware that it is pushing to ECR/GCR and with the proper API keys can create these repositories itself

 To supply this to `nuctl`, you would just need to pass `--registry <your private registry URL>`.
 To supply this to playground, run the playground with `NUCLIO_PLAYGROUND_REGISTRY_URL` set to your private registry URL.